Emosson Dam via The Refuge de Loriaz

 Where to lunch

-You can eat at the Refuge de Loriaz on the way up, or there is a cafe with sunny terrace at the Emosson dam.
+You can eat at the Refuge de Loriaz on the way up, or there is a café with sunny terrace at the Emosson dam.
 There are also plenty of good picnic spots along the way.

 Directions

 To start this walk, follow the same direction as for the walk to the Refuge de Loriaz.
 Once at the refuge follow signs to the Col du Passets which leads all the way to the Emosson dam.
 The path starts to the right of the refuge if you are facing up the mountain.
 This part of the walk begins as very flat and tranquil.
-However, as you near the dam there are number of steep Via Ferrata.
+However, as you near the dam there are number of steep via ferrata.

 Just before you reach the dam there is a turning to the right which will lead you back down toward Vallorcine if you do not wish to explore Lac d'Emosson.